 Gummies require heat to dissolve ingredients and reach the right solids level.
 The catch is that some ingredients don't love spending time in a hot, concentrated syrup.
 So the practical manufacturing question isn't only “what do we add?”—it's when we add it, and how long it stays in the mass before depositing.

-A well-designed process typically aims to reduce the ingredient’s exposure to peak temperatures and long hold times.
-That often means planning for controlled cooling and a defined addition point where mixing is thorough without overworking the batch.
+A well-designed process aims to reduce the ingredient's exposure to peak temperatures and long hold times.
+That means planning for controlled cooling and a defined addition point where mixing is thorough without overworking the batch.

 - Shorten exposure time in the hottest part of the process